smleroy14/book_recommendations/README.md

+# Book It to the Library!
-# Book Recommendation App project repository
+## A Book Recommendation App
 ### Author: Michel LeRoy
 ### QA: Alicia Burris